-5. There would be a list of certain illnesses that would comply with the rules - examples being - Motor Neurone, MS, Parkinson's, Alzheimers and other terminal illnesses.
+5. There would be a list of certain illnesses that would comply with the rules - examples being - Motor Neurone, MS, Parkinson's, and other terminal conditions.

 This clearly would need much work but I feel that we MUST have the discussion to make circumstances like the recent Noel Conway case become a thing of the past.

 We are, I feel guilty of feeding the drug companies greed by the 'need' to live longer - I, and many I know, do not want to live longer - it has so many repercussions on our communities - less in the pot for hard fought pensions as people live longer.

 That knocks on to people having to work longer because of the financial drain on services and more.